Grants to Pay Off Student Loans

-If you’re a teacher, you have several options for teacher loan forgiveness.
+Teachers have several options for teacher loan forgiveness programs:

-- Teacher Loan Forgiveness (TLF): Devote five years of teaching in a low-income area and you could potentially earn up to $17,500 to be applied toward your direct subsidized and unsubsidized loans.
+- Teacher Loan Forgiveness (TLF): Devote five years to teaching in a low-income area and you could earn up to $17,500 to be applied toward your Direct subsidized and unsubsidized loans.

-- Public Service Loan Forgiveness (PSLF): Although the PSLF program isn’t designed exclusively for teachers, you may be eligible if all requirements are met.
-We’ll discuss PSLF in more detail below.
+- Public Service Loan Forgiveness (PSLF): Although the PSLF program isn’t designed exclusively for teachers, many teachers can find relief with this program.
+(We’ll discuss PSLF in more detail below.)

 - Teacher Cancellation of Perkins Loans: The Perkins loan program ended in 2017, but the forgiveness program still exists.
 You can apply to have a percentage of your Perkins loan forgiven after every year of teaching in a low-income community, with the possibility of wiping out 100% of this loan.

 - State-sponsored student loan forgiveness programs: Many states have teacher loan forgiveness programs, especially for high-need areas.
-In fact, the American Federation of Teachers created a loan forgiveness and funding opportunities database to help you find programs in your area.
+The American Federation of Teachers created a loan forgiveness and funding opportunities database to help you find programs in your area.

-You can find more information about teacher loan forgiveness programs, including how to apply, at www.studentaid.gov.
+You can find more information about teacher loan forgiveness programs, including how to apply, at studentaid.gov.

 Grants for lawyers

-7. John R. Justice Student (JRJ) Loan Repayment Program
+7. John R. Justice Student (JRJ) Grant Program

-If you are a state public defender or prosecutor, you may be eligible for the John R. Justice (JRJ) Student Loan Repayment Program.
+If you are a state public defender or prosecutor, you may be eligible for the John R. Justice (JRJ) Student Grant Program.
 Under this initiative, you can receive up to $10,000 per year with a maximum benefit of $60,000.
-The funds can be applied to the remaining balance of most federal student loans, apart from parent PLUS loans.
+The funds can be applied to the remaining balance of most federal student loans, apart from Pparent PLUS loans.

-To apply for the grant, you must agree to work as a public defender or state prosecutor for at least three years.
-For more information, visit your state agency website to learn about your area’s requirements.
+To apply for this student debt relief grant, you must agree to work as a public defender or state prosecutor for at least three years.
+Visit your state agency’s website to learn about your area’s programs and requirements.

-If you work as an attorney for the Department of Justice, you can apply to receive about $6,000 per year, with a lifetime maximum of $60,000 in student loan assistance.
-You need at least $10,000 in federal student loan debt to qualify.
-However, this grant is highly competitive so it’s worth applying for additional grants in case you don’t get selected for this one.
+If you work as an attorney for the Department of Justice, you can apply for about $6,000 per year, with a lifetime maximum of $60,000 in student loan assistance.
+You need at least $10,000 in federal student loan debt and must commit to three years of service to qualify.

 9. Herbert S. Garten Loan Repayment Assistance Program (LRAP)